 Here’s a crazy experiment.
 Take a bunch of die hard tattoo fanboys and place them on a deserted island populated only by animals and a robot making tattoos.
 Will they still cover their bodies in ink when there are only animals and a robot to watch them?
 I doubt they would care at all.

 The way I see it, tattoos are as ridiculous as painting your cat in orange to “enhance” its looks.

 Painting your skin is also a classic way to disrespect the work of nature.
 Unless there is a medical reason, artificial alterations of your body just make it worse.

 Small boobs are better than big fake boobs.

 Small biceps are better than biceps loaded with oil.

 Piercing free body is always better than trying to stick as much iron as possible in your nose and ears.

 In brief, organic always wins.

 Last week I had a Facebook conversation with a former co-worker whose sister had recently upgraded her breasts.
-I thought it was stupid to spend so much money on rubber in your tits, but my semi-friend was approving.
-Apparently, she suffers from small breast complex and that’s why she thinks her sister has done the right thing.
+I thought that it is stupid to spend so much money on rubber in your tits, but my friend approved the spendings.
+Apparently, she suffers from a small breast complex, and that’s why she thinks that her sister has done the right thing.

 “I think it’s stupid,” I wrote while trying to find the point of enlarging your breast when you are over 40 and married.